josbeir/cakephp-docs-md/docs/3/en/controllers.md

 The `$components` property on your controllers allows you to configure components.
 Configured components and their dependencies will be created by CakePHP for you.
-Read the [configuring-components](#configuring-components) section for more information.
+Read the [Configuring Components](controllers/components.md#configuring-components) section for more information.
 As mentioned earlier the `$components` property will be merged with the property defined in each of your controller's parent classes.